sigsum/sigsum/archive/2026-07-14-meeting-minutes.md

     discover what key belongs to which log, people automating discovering keys, weakens the authentication story.
-  - filippo: it's interesting for operators to know if a witness has rotated a key so they can decomission the previous one.
+  - filippo: it's interesting for operators to know if a witness has rotated a key so they can decommission the previous one.
   - rgdd: we should also hash out the tombstone thing
   - filippo: I'm worried that witnesses will start building their own infra for this.
   - rgdd: there's currently no update mechanism in the spec.
-  - proposed name: <halp filling this in>
+  - filippo: proposed name is known logs, ok?
+	  - room: no objections
-  - rgdd: DoS signature when asking for a subtree to be co-signed, was pulled when thught to be redundant, but it's not, so it's coming back.
+  - rgdd: DoS signature when asking for a sub-tree to be co-signed, was pulled when thought to be redundant, but it's not, so it's coming back.
 Filippo will create an MR to get that added.
   - for stronger authentication with the add-checkpoint endpoint an out of band mechanism like a bearer token (or similar) should be used.
   - gregoire: we've updated our log server, it's back up and running.
-  - patrick: I've been working with tta on archive transparencey, will submit a talk to transparency.dev.
+  - patrick: I've been working with tta on archive transparency, will submit a talk to transparency.dev.